The monotone wrapped Fukaya category and the open-closed string map: Introduction

-The Theorem subsumes two statements.
-First, we extend Abouzaid's generation criterion \cite{Abouzaid} from the exact to the monotone case: as discussed further below in Section \ref{Subsection Linear vs quadratic Hams}, this is a fairly substantial undertaking.
-Second, we prove that $\mathrm{OC}$ is a symplectic cohomology module map, so hitting any invertible in a given eigensummand is as good as hitting the identity.
-The module structure was observed independently, in the exact case, by Ganatra \cite{Ganatra}, and the underlying $QH^*$-module structure is used in forthcoming work \cite{AFOOO} on generation in the closed case.
+The module structure was constructed independently, in the exact case, by Ganatra \cite{Ganatra}, and the underlying $QH^*$-module structure is also used in forthcoming work of Abouzaid-Fukaya-Oh-Ohta-Ono \cite{AFOOO} on generation in the closed case.

-Our second main result studies a basic compatibility of $\mathrm{OC}$-maps with the maps induced by functors of Fukaya categories arising from Lagrangian correspondences.
-Consider a monotone symplectic manifold $B$, a convex monotone symplectic manifold $E$, and a closed monotone Lagrangian correspondence $\Gamma \subset B\times E$.